P-p-H-d/mlib/README.md

 This is done internally using a mutex and conditional waits (if it is built with the BUFFER\_THREAD\_SAFE option -- default)

-'name' shall be a C identifier that will be used to identify the container.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

 The size parameter defined the fixed size of the queue.
 It can be 0.
 In this case, the fixed size is defined at initialization time only